Joshua-Shirley/WGU-CS-856-Projects/Guerrila-Testing.md

 Is the best way to promote local hotels - using maps or hotel features?

-How will users navigate with their mobile device.
+How will users navigate with their mobile device?

 ## The Survey

+## Summarize the Qualitative Feedback

+## Design Improvements from Feedback